DavidMetcalfe/Pocket-to-Omnivore-parser/README.md

     python3 'Pocket to Omnivore Parser.py'
     ```

-3. Find the generated CSV file in the `output` directory, ready for import into Omnivore.
+3. Find the generated output.csv file in the same directory, ready for import into Omnivore.

 ## Contributing 🤝